Control of Critical Coupling in a Coiled Coaxial Cable Resonator

 This paper reports a coiled coaxial cable resonator fabricated by cutting a slot in a spring-like coiled coaxial cable to produce a periodic perturbation.
 Electromagnetic coupling between two neighboring slots was observed.
 By manipulating the number of slots, critical coupling of the coiled coaxial cable resonator can be well controlled.
 An ultrahigh signal-to-noise ratio (over 50 dB) at the resonant frequency band was experimentally achieved from a coiled coaxial cable resonator with 38 turns.
 A theoretic model is developed to understand the device physics.
 The proposed device can be potentially used as a high quality and flexibly designed band-stop filter or a sensor in structural health monitoring.

-J. Huang et al., "Control of Critical Coupling in a Coiled Coaxial Cable Resonator," Review of Scientific Instruments, vol. 85, no. 5, American Institute of Physics Inc., May 2015.
+J. Huang et al., "Control of Critical Coupling in a Coiled Coaxial Cable Resonator," Review of Scientific Instruments, vol. 85, no. 5, American Institute of Physics (AIP), May 2014.